yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 (f . g . h) x ⇔  f ( g (h x))
 </code>

-We can take advantage of this operator to curry a bit more our function:
+We can take advantage of this operator to η-reduce our function:

 <code class="haskell">
 -- Version 9